Milici-Ilie/Control-Flow.-Switch/readme2.md

-# 4. Control-Flow.-Switch: Search on GIT-HUB: Control-Flow.-Switch
+# 4. Control-Flow.-Switch: Search on GIT-HUB: Control-Flow.-Switch// FOR-WHILE-etc LOOP

     ## ✅I. -How to use the Switch statement